Canford Cliffs

 Canford Cliffs is a suburb of Poole in Dorset, England.
 The neighbourhood lies on the English Channel coast midway between Poole and Bournemouth.
 To the southwest is Sandbanks which has some of the highest property values in the world; with Canford Cliffs it forms a parish which has the fourth highest property prices in the world and second highest in the United Kingdom after London.

+Etymology

+The name of Canford Cliffs is first attested in the Domesday Book of 1086 as Cheneford, with subsequent medieval spellings along the lines of Keneford (1181) and Caneford (1195).
+Scholars agree that the second part of the name derives from Old English ford ("ford").
+The first part of the name is usually given as an Old English personal name Cana, but it has been suggested that this element was actually the common noun cāna ("jackdaws'", genitive plural of cā).
+Thus the name once meant either "Cana's ford" or "jackdaws' ford".

 History

-Prime Minister Winston Churchill helps to build a pillbox at Canford Cliffs, Poole, England, during a visit to Southern Command on 17 July 1940.
+Prime Minister Winston Churchill helps to build a pillbox at Sandbank Pavillion, Poole, England, (near Canford Cliffs) during a visit to Southern Command on 17 July 1940.

 Originally part of the estate of Lord Wimborne, development began in the 1880s.
 The land around Haven Road was divided into plots and buildings designed individually.
 To prevent erosion of the cliffs, which caused annual falls, a sea wall and promenade was constructed in the 1930s.
 The area was originally designed to be residential, with a church and village hall but few commercial buildings.
 The Canford Cliffs Land Society still works to preserve these goals, and there are few businesses and no industry in the area.

-In 2021, stabilisation works will be carried out to secure the cliffs.
+In 2021, stabilisation works was carried out to secure the cliffs.
 Works began in September 2020.